campbe13/JS320-2021/00-extra-exercises/array-funcs/README.md

 // results in nums [1,3,5,7,8,9,10]
 ```
 ## reverse an array
 Define a function `reverser` that takes an array.
-It returns a new array which is the original, reversed
+It returns a new array which is the original, reversed.
 ```
 const nums = [6,7,8,9,10]
-reverser(nums, 2,4,6)
+reverser(nums)
 // returns  [10,9,8,7,6]
 ```
+Note this is a diy don't use Array.reverse() function, but feel free to look it up.
 ## in class
 Write a function
 ```